fs714/dr-controller/drcontroller/db/README.md

 'models.py' defines the ORM between Objects and Models, including DRGlance, DRNova, DRNeutron.
 'db_test.py' is the a simple DB operations test.

+# DB connection setting
+# For using sqlite, the process of create engine in 'db_Dao.py'is :
+engine = create_engine("sqlite:///dr.db", echo=False)

+# For using marria or mysql DB ,the process of create engine in 'db_Dao.py'is :
+engine = create_engine("mysql://test:1234@localhost/dr", echo=False)

 ## How to use DB module
 ## Take a example for DRGlanceDao

 ```
 from db_Dao import DRGlanceDao, DRNovaDao, DRNeutronDao
 from models import DRGlance, DRNova, DRNeutron